I am a former sports editor who's been a baseball fan for over 30 years. I'm predominantly a Cleveland fan, but enjoy all 30 teams!

 - Team Finish: 80–74 (4th in the AL)

-Bob Feller was once again an ERA title short of the pitching Triple Crown in 1947, and was still regarded as one of the top pitchers in the American League.
+Bob Feller was once again an ERA title short of the pitching Triple Crown in 1947, and he was still regarded as one of the top pitchers in the American League.
 Feller led the AL with 20 wins and 196 strikeouts but finished second in ERA with a 2.68 mark (Chicago’s Joe Haynes beat him out with a 2.42 mark).
 Among AL pitchers, Feller received the second-most MVP votes, despite finishing in eighth place with just 58 points.
 Leading the charge was a relief extraordinaire from the World Series champion New York Yankees, Joe Page, who received eight first-place votes on the way to a fourth-place MVP finish (167 points).
 Page went 14–8 with 116 strikeouts in 141⅓ innings, and finished off a league-high 44 games.

 In the National League, Cincinnati’s Ewell Blackwell led the way as the MVP runner-up.
 He went 22–8 with a 2.47 ERA and 193 strikeouts over 273 innings.
 Like Feller, he was an ERA title away from the Triple Crown (Blackwell was the runner-up to Warren Spahn’s 2.33 mark) but he also led the NL with 23 complete games.
 In a league-wide vote, it would have likely been a tight race between Page and Blackwell, while in AL-only voting, Page’s exploits probably would have pushed him above Feller.